russom/CarND-Capstone/Capstone_writeup.md

 [![Capstone No Class](http://img.youtube.com/vi/uvXvaQE95Zo/0.jpg)](https://youtu.be/uvXvaQE95Zo "Capstone No Class")

 ### Training of a Classifier
-The next step at this stage is the training of a classifier capable of recognizing the state of a traffic lights when close to it.
+Once arrived at this stage, the next step is the training of a classifier capable of recognizing the state of a traffic light when the vehicle is close to it.

 In order to do so I have firstly gone through a [lab]((https://github.com/udacity/CarND-Object-Detection-Lab)) provided by Udacity to practice on the subjected.
 I have then decided to extend the lab itself to document my work and its results: my updated version can be found [here](https://github.com/russom/CarND-Object-Detection-Lab).